-During 2022, the electricity produced at the Whitecourt Biomass Facility was sold at the hourly average Alberta Power Pool spot price, with the revenue received by the Whitecourt Biomass Facility subject to a sharing mechanism with Millar Western when the spot price for electricity differs from a contractually-agreed upon amount (see "Narrative Description of the Business - Biomass - Whitecourt Biomass Facility - Wood Waste Supply Arrangements").
+During 2023, the electricity produced at the Whitecourt Biomass Facility was sold at the hourly average Alberta Power Pool spot price, with the revenue received by the Whitecourt Biomass Facility subject to a sharing mechanism with Millar Western when the spot price for electricity differs from a contractually-agreed upon amount (see "Narrative Description of the Business - Biomass - Whitecourt Biomass Facility - Wood Waste Supply Arrangements").
+The facility is registered on the Alberta Emission Offset Registry.

-Emission Offset Program